Measures of Effective Teaching Longitudinal Database

 The District-Wide Files

-The district wide files are comprised of one data file per district for each of the 2008-2009 and 2009-2010 school years, for a total of twelve data files.
+The district wide files are comprised of one data file per district for each of the 2008-2009, 2009-2010, and 2010-2011 school years, for a total of eighteen data files.
 Each file contains information on each student in the school district including student demographic variables, such as race, age and gender, specialty student status variables such as free lunch, English language learner, and gifted and talented program participation, and student-level test rankings for math and reading.
 Also included are the aggregate means of those student demographic, specialty status, and test score variables for each teacher.

 Two versions of the SAS code used for creating the original value-added measures for teachers in each district are also provided with the data files.
 The non-aggregated version of the code uses the individual math and reading test rankings for each of a teacher's students to calculate predictive score estimates.
 The aggregated version of the code uses the mean math and reading test rankings for all of that teacher's students to calculate estimates.